eqmvii/berlin-zero/prompts.md

 Update chapter folder numbers.
 Part 1 should be 1-15, part 2 should be 16-30, and part 3 should be 31-45

 Add this prompt to prompts.md as well

+## Prompt 6

+Please write summaries for each of the 3 parts and add them as a markdown file in the folder.
+Remember that the plot_outline.md has the overarching plot in it.

+Add this prompt to prompts.md

+## Prompt 7

+Write the part 3 summary and add this and the prior prompt to prompts.md